Information for Non-Majors

 - Non-majors cannot be waitlisted for major restricted courses.
 There is no waitlist for non majors in major restricted courses.

-On Nov.
-4, 2016 or during the first 4 class days of the spring 17 semester (9:00–noon, 1–5), visit the undergraduate academic advisor in-person to be possibly added to the course.
+- On Nov.
+4, 2016 or during the first 4 class days of spring 17 (9:00–noon, 1–4), visit the undergraduate academic advisor in-person to be possibly added to the course.
 There are no appointments during this time.
 Walk in advising only.

 Elana Logsdon, Undergraduate Academic Advisor